-The consumer protect.
-It is applicable to vertisements relating to all products.
-Under this act, the consumer van a complaint un various classes of malpractices mentioned in the Act like Decep ive Au ving or Misl ading Advertising.
-The Consumer courts can take ction against the defan' er a Section 14 of The Consumer Protection Act.
+The consumer protection act is applicable to advertisements relating to all products.
+Under this act, the consumer can file a complaint under various classes of malpractices mentioned in the Act like Deceptive Advertising or Misleading Advertising.
+The Consumer courts can take action against the defaulter under Section 14 of The Consumer Protection Act.

-THE C' 1PETII ON ACT, 2002
+THE COMPETITION ACT, 2002

-The main tition Act replaced the MRTP (Monopolies and Restrictive Trade Practices) Act any ad that gives false or misleading statements about goods & service. disparaging le goods or services of another person shall amount to unfair trade practice.
-Disparaging means to give derogatory remarks about someone or to degrade or to bring discrete to someone.
-If a Company through its ads brings some sort of disgrace or gives derogate or gives derogate or undermines the value of the competitor's product; it would be a case of disparaging advertising.
+The Competition Act replaced the MRTP (Monopolies and Restrictive Trade Practices) Act in 2002.
+Under that act, any ad that gives false or misleading statements about goods & services or disparaging the goods or services of another person shall amount to unfair trade practices.
+Disparaging means to give derogatory remarks about someone or to degrade or to bring disgrace to someone.
+If a Company through its ads brings some sort of disgrace or gives derogatory remarks or undermines the value of the competitor's product; it would be a case of disparaging advertising.

-However, all the pending complaints relating to unfair trade practices lying with the MRTP Commission were transferred to Consumer courts because of the replacing of the MRTP Act, whereas, the control of anti- competitive activities was handed over to Competition guilty of doing any of the above, the CCI (Competition Commission of India) can set up an enquiry and ask necessary orders.
+However, all the pending complaints relating to unfair trade practices lying with the MRTP Commission were transferred to Consumer courts because of the replacing of the MRTP Act, whereas, the control of anti- competitive activities was handed over to Competition